semrush/intergalactic/semcore/stylelint-plugin/README.md

 - `include` - adds custom design tokens to the list of allowed tokens.
 - `exclude` - removes design tokens from the list of allowed tokens.
 - `tokensSource` - path to the file with design tokens.
 Default is `intergalactic/utils/lib/themes/default.json`.
 - `tokensPrefix` - design tokens (default is `--intergalactic-`).
-Only css variables with this prefix are considered as design tokens.
+Only CSS variables with this prefix are considered as design tokens.

 ### Alternative usage